mccarthy17mark/mccarthy17mark.github.io/_tutorials/jekyll.md

 ### Markdown

 [Markdown](https://daringfireball.net/projects/markdown/) is a simple markup language used for formatting a document, and it is far more widespread than Jekyll.
-It is easy to read before being parsed and is commonly used to turn something human-readable into an html document.
-The specifics of markdown are not worth getting into, but it helps to know that Jekyll will convert posts and pages from markdown into html for you, making your site easier to generate and maintain.
+It is easy to read before being parsed and is commonly used to turn something human-readable into an `html` document.
+The specifics of markdown are not worth getting into, but it helps to know that Jekyll will convert posts and pages from markdown into `html` for you, making your site easier to generate and maintain.

+It is worth pointing out that Jekyll isn't actually doing the conversion, but is calling another tool to do it.
+By default, the tool used is kramdown, although by editing the `_config.yml` you can change it to something else.
+I've been using kramdown for this site and it seems to be a suitable solution.

 ### Liquid

-[Liquid](https://shopify.github.io/liquid/) is a system used by Jekyll for storing variables and programmatically injecting them into your site's html or markdown (and later html) files.
+[Liquid](https://shopify.github.io/liquid/) is a system developed by Shopify and used by Jekyll for storing variables and programmatically injecting them into your site's `html` or markdown (and later `html`) files.
 For example, a list with links to all of your blog posts would require editing after each new post, and such manual editing is error-prone (never trust humans to do a machine's job).
 Liquid is ideal for this, as it can generate such a list automatically after only being coded up once.

-On this site, I use something the following to generate a link to a specific page, and I do not need to worry about changes to urls or directory structure to keep it working:
+On this site, I use the following snippet to generate a link to a specific page, and I do not need to worry about changes to urls or directory structure to keep it working:

 ```
 {%- raw -%}